2023 Solar Incentives Guide for Southlake, TX - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+When you think about solar incentives, you likely think of federal incentives first.
 The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
 The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as equipment, accessories and labor.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as labor, accessories and equipment.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum claim amount.

 State & Local Solar Incentives